mitmath/18336/README.md

 **Grading**: 50% problem sets (approximately biweekly), 50% final project report and presentation.

 **Collaboration Policy**: Make a strong effort to solve problems on your own before discussing with any classmates.
-You must write up your own solutions.
-Sharing code is not allowed.
+You must write up your own code and solutions, and indicate your collaborators on your assignments.

 ## Problem Sets

 ### Problem Set 1: Implementing an FFT.
-Due in class Thursday 09/19.
+Due on Stellar by midnight on Tuesday 09/24.
 Available soon.

 ## Lecture Material and Summaries